dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 * creating the GUI
 * sending user command via WebSocket to above SDR program

-currently I am working with the SDRplay Hardware only.
-But I use 2.4Msamples, so later on this can be compatible for i.e. RTL sticks and others.

 # this is WORK in PROGRESS
 actual Status:
-working with the playSDR and the RTLsdr stick (and compatibles)
+working with the playSDR (maybe later also with the RTLsdr stick and compatibles)
-1) Setup: playSDRweb.h
-2) compile and start
+1) compile "make" and start "./playSDReshail2".
+The hardware is detected automatically if the original SDRplay driver is installed
-3) copy the html file to your web server directory (i.e. /var/www/html) the web server must be running
+2) copy the files from the html directory to your web server directory (i.e. /var/www/html) the web server must be running
 3) open a web browser and open the html web site
 4) the waterfall muss be running.
-Click into the big waterfall the select the listening frequency.
-The base frequency is set in playSDRweb.h
+Click into the waterfall the select the listening frequency.
 5) click the "Audio ON" button

-Today Mar,17 2019, this program was used for the first time the listen to es'hail-2

 Prerequisites: